a collection of lightweight TypeScript packages for AT Protocol, the protocol powering Bluesky

 authenticated requests#

-use CredentialManager to handle authentication. it manages tokens, automatically refreshes expired access tokens, and can persist sessions:
+for password-based authentication, use PasswordSession from @atcute/password-session. it manages tokens, automatically refreshes expired access tokens, and can persist sessions:

 // requests are now authenticated